NanoComp/meep/doc/docs/Scheme_User_Interface.md

 ### LDOS spectra

-Meep can also calculate the LDOS (local density of states) spectrum, as described in the [LDOS tutorial](Scheme_Tutorials/Local_Density_of_States.md).
+Meep can also calculate the LDOS (local density of states) spectrum, as described in [Tutorial/Local Density of States](Scheme_Tutorials/Local_Density_of_States.md).
 To do this, you simply pass the following step function to your `run` command:

 **`(dft-ldos fcen df nfreq)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;